 Our tour will continue with a visit to the city walls, where you’ll have an opportunity to watch skilled tradesmen and women at work using traditional manufacturing techniques to shape copper in their old artisan shops.
 We’ll also stop by some of the characteristic enoteche (wine shops).
-The day will end at one of the oldest farms of the Val di Chiana for a dinner of Chianina IGP beef, Cinta Senese pork, and fabulous local wine.
+The day will end at one of the local Tuscany Trattoria before coming back to the accommodation.

 Friday: The Chianti RegionChianti region —> Greve in Chianti

-For all wine enthusiasts, this is certainly the day for you!
-For today, we will be visiting Chianti in Tuscany wherein it has the most notable vineyards and castle.
-You’ll learn some of the deepest secrets of these renowned wines in Chianti.
-We will also have a side visit to the extra virgin olive producer where you will learn more about the olive groves and artisan oils of the region.
-After sampling some of Chianti’s famous fare, we will go next to the Greve to visit the region’s renowned deli and butchery.
-Once you have stocked up on the area’s high-quality produce, we will drop by on a local family owned trattoria, where you will enjoy a delicious Tuscan meal.
-We will conclude the day with a dinner of the famous T-bone steak.
+This is most certainly a day for wine enthusiasts!
+Today, we will get an opportunity to visit the Chianti region of Tuscany, where you’ll tour some of the area’s most notable castles and vineyards and learn the deepest secrets of Chianti’s renowned wines.
+Our tour might also include a visit to an extra virgin olive producer, where you’ll have a chance to learn more about Tuscany’s olive groves and artisan oils.
+Having sampled some of Chianti’s famous fare, we will head off to Greve to visit Tuscany’s most renowned butchery and deli.
+Once you have had the chance to stock up on the area’s high-quality produce, we’ll stop off at a local family-run trattoria, where you will be treated to a delicious Tuscan meal.

 Breakfast —> Drop off

-The tour will end with a hearty breakfast before we make our goodbyes to you at the Figline Valdamo station.
+We’ll end our tour with a hearty breakfast before bidding our farewells at Figline Valdarno station.